-- Winter only: A Boston Symphony Orchestra or Boston Ballet performance, then a late supper at Brasserie Jo or dessert at Finale.
+- Winter only: A Boston Symphony Orchestra or Boston Ballet performance, then a late supper at Brasserie Jo.

-- Dinner at Sel de la Terre on State Street or around the corner at Legal Sea Foods, then a stroll along the harbor.
+- Dinner at Legal Sea Foods, then a stroll along the harbor.
 Hit the North End or the food court at Faneuil Hall Marketplace for dessert.

 - Dinner at Brasserie Jo, then a Huntington Theatre Company performance or music at Wally's Cafe (or both).

-- Dinner at the Boston location of Jasper White's Summer Shack, a stroll on Newbury Street, and a nightcap at the Bristol Lounge in the Four Seasons Hotel or the Bar at Taj Boston.
+- Dinner at the Boston location of Jasper White's Summer Shack, a stroll on Newbury Street, and a nightcap at the Bristol Restaurant & Bar in the Four Seasons Hotel or the Bar at Taj Boston.

 - Shopping at the Coop or the Harvard Book Store, then dinner at Mr. Bartley's Burger Cottage.
 Contemplate Harvard Yard from the Widener Library steps, and finish up with ice cream at JP Licks or Lizzy's, or a show at Club Passim (or both).

-- A movie at the Kendall Square Cinema before or after dinner at Hungry Mother or Oleana, then music at the Cantab Lounge.
+- A movie at the Kendall Square Cinema before or after dinner at Oleana, then music at the Cantab Lounge.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.